Police arrest woman for manslaughter after finding her husband shot to death

 BATON ROUGE - Police have arrested a woman in connection with the death of Sullivan Lane Junior, a man who was found shot to death on Thursday.

 Police say Sullivan's 39-year-old wife, Lindy, has been accused in his killing.
-But she maintains that her husband's death was an accident.
+But she maintains that his death was an accident.

 On Thursday afternoon, first responders found her husband, Sullivan, suffering from multiple gunshot wounds at their home on Castle Kirk Drive.